New York Attorneys Protecting Employees from Sex or Gender Discrimination.

 Future lost wages (the amount of money you expect to lose because of the conduct in the future, both if you have another job making less money or if you have not found a new job);

 Lost benefits, which may include lost vacation time, sick time, pension or retirement benefits.
-For more on how lost retirement benefits are calculated, read this article (link).

 Emotional Distress damages, which are generally divided into two categories: “garden variety”- which cover those individuals who have not sought medical treatment or counseling for the emotional distress; and non-garden variety – which cover those who have sought and received treatment.
 As you might imagine, the amount recoverable for non-garden variety emotional distress damages is generally larger.